derrickoswald/CIMApplication/MaximumFeedIn/README.md

         0 Priority,             -- low priority for precalculated values s.description Analysis, -- 'Threshold Precalculation'
-        datetime(s.time/1000, 'unixepoch', 'localtime') Date, -- textual program execution time s.time When_Epoc,       -- numeric program execution time
+        datetime(s.time/1000, 'unixepoch', 'localtime') Date, -- textual program execution time s.time When_Epoch,      -- numeric program execution time
-        r.trafo Transformer,    -- mRID of the PowerTransformer (or ganged transformers) supplying the energy consumer r.house House,          -- mRID of the EnergyConsumer at this feed-in node r.maximum Maximum,      -- maximum feed-in power (W) r.reason Reason,        -- the criteria dictating the maximum: "voltage limit", "current limit" or "transformer limit"
+        r.trafo Transformer,    -- mRID of the PowerTransformer (or ganged transformers) supplying the house r.feeder Feeder,        -- mRID of the Connector supplying the house from the substation r.house House,          -- mRID of the EnergyConsumer at this feed-in node r.maximum Maximum,      -- maximum feed-in power (W) r.reason Reason,        -- the criteria dictating the maximum: "voltage limit", "current limit" or "transformer limit"